Agilatech/gpout/README.md

-##Node class module for GpOut Sensor
+##Node class module for GPIO output driver

 #####This class module should work on any Linux platform, and has been thoroughly tested on BBB